israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 * `"info outline"`
 * `"outline-info"`
 * `("info", "outline")`
+* `(INFO, OUTLINE)`

 !!! note "The recommended keyword separator is a dash"
-    While you can use any convention that you want as long as it works, it is recommended to separate the keywords using a dash when possible.
+    If you choose not to use constants, it is recommended to separate the keywords using a dash when possible.
 Otherwise, it may sometimes be necessary or more convenient to use a `list` or `tuple`.